First National Bank of SC, Steeped in Tradition, Seamlessly Migrates to ASCEND

 But First National’s leaders didn’t want to make any reckless decisions.
 They looked for the perfect software for five years before finally deciding on BankTEL’s ASCEND.
 Their initial go-to was their core provider, Fiserv Precision’s, accounting software.
 But that software was too complex and expensive, so after asking some other banks for recommendations, First National decided to try ASCEND.

-First National has been using ASCEND for about two months, and “so far it’s been great,” says Wiggins.
-They haven’t transitioned to direct deposit and paperless billing yet, but he’s looking forward to the time savings that will come with that step.
+First National hasn’t transitioned to direct deposit and paperless billing yet, but Wiggins is looking forward to the time savings that will come with that step.

 The data migration was easy—according to Wiggins, “We just sent BankTEL a spreadsheet, and they handled it”—and right now the bank only has three users and the most basic version of ASCEND available (Accounts Payable and Prepaid).

 Wiggins knows that ASCEND offers a lot of possibilities the bank hasn’t explored yet, but they’ll have time for new modules later.

 “I just wanted to get off the old platform as seamlessly as possible.
 We print the checks, get the reports, upload the file—that’s all we do, and that’s all we pay for,” Wiggins says.

 First National will go through its first audit with ASCEND in a couple of months.
 ASCEND has more report-generating options than their old software, which Wiggins expects to make audits less labor-intensive.
 “If the auditors want a report by vendor, we can do that.
 If they want to report by expense category, we can do that, too,” he says.

 “We are currently only running the Accounts Payable and Prepaid modules of ASCEND – when we are ready for other modules, they will open those up for us.
 It’s much better than paying for modules we’re not using, and feeling pressured to go ahead and get started before we are ready.” says Wiggins.